msanvarov/php-security/README.md

 // ... hidden body of the form
 ```

-😔 The code above can seem normal but it is in fact extremely flawed.
+😔 The code above can seem normal but it is extremely flawed.

-If I was to execute an sql query attack then I could use the following line:
+If I was to execute an SQL query attack then I could use the following line:

 ```text
 // past this into the email input